 Function of Concentration Gradients

 Concentration gradients are a natural consequence of the laws of physics.
 However, living things have found many ways to use their properties to accomplish important life functions.
+Concentration gradients are used by many cells to complete a wide variety of tasks.
+In fact, there is energy stored in a concentration gradient because the molecules want to reach equilibrium.
+So, this energy can be utilized to accomplish tasks.

 Examples of Concentration Gradients